FabricMC/fabric-docs/develop/dynamic-registry.md

 Example:

-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/MyRegistries.java#withOption
+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#with_option

 #### Initialize the Class {#initialize-the-class}

-Call `MyRegistries.initialize()` from your [mod's initializer](./getting-started/project-structure#entrypoints).
+Call `ExampleModRegistries.initialize()` from your [mod's initializer](./getting-started/project-structure#entrypoints).

 <<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModDynamicRegistries.java#main

 ### Populating the Registry {#populating-the-registry}

-To add entries to the registry, create JSON files under:
+JSON files are used for creating registry entries.
+The JSON structure must match [`MagicSkillsRegistryEntry`](#class-setup), In this example our entry class has three fields so the JSON file for _healing_spell_ entry should look like this

+<<< @/reference/latest/src/main/resources/data/example-mod/example-mod/magic_skills_registry/healing_spell.json

+Entry JSON files are stored at

 `src/main/resources/data/<entry namespace>/<registry namespace>/<registry path>/`

-In this example, the registry key is:

-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/MyRegistries.java#key

-That means the JSON files belong in:
+For our [`MAGIC_SKILLS_REGISTRY_KEY`](#registering-the-registry) the JSON files belong at

-`src/main/resources/data/example-mod/example-mod/my_registry_key/`
+`src/main/resources/data/example-mod/example-mod/magic_skills_registry/`

 ::: info

 The repeated `example-mod/example-mod` is not a mistake.

 The first `example-mod` is the namespace of the entry being added.
 The second `example-mod` comes from the registry ID itself.
-Using your mod ID for both is normal, and it still allows other mods or data packs to add entries to your registry under their own namespace.
+Using your mod ID for both is normal, and it allows other mods or data packs to add entries to your registry under their own namespace.

 :::

+#### Entry ID {#entry-id}
-The JSON structure must match `MyModRegistryEntry`.
-The filename becomes the entry ID path, and it should usually be lowercase with underscores.
+The entry ID is the unique identifier for each entry, and it can be useful for accessing a specific entry from a registry.
+The filename becomes the entry ID, and it should usually be lowercase with underscores.
+Our entry JSON file is named `healing_spell.json`, therefore, the entry ID is:

-For example, if you create:

-`src/main/resources/data/example-mod/example-mod/my_registry_key/my_registry_entry_1.json`

-then the entry ID is:

-`Identifier.fromNamespaceAndPath("example-mod", "my_registry_entry_1")`

-Example JSON:

-<<< @/reference/latest/src/main/resources/data/example-mod/example-mod/my_registry_key/my_registry_entry_1.json
+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#entry_id

 ### Accessing the Registry Data {#accessing-the-registry-data}